 Vocabulary instruction should include both direct instruction of words AND vocabulary strategies.
 This is actually research-based.
 It can be easy to teach the direct instruction part.
 We pull out those vocabulary lists alongside the spelling lists each week, and we read some authentic literature while putting a focus on those new vocabulary words from the book.

-It is often the other half, vocabulary strategies that does not get a whole lot of needed attention.
-Sure, there are the occasional lessons on context clues, but it is not enough to get students intentional everyday as they read.
+It is often the other half, vocabulary strategies that do not get a whole lot of needed attention.
+Sure, there are the occasional lessons on context clues, but it is not enough to get students intentional every day as they read.

-All along, students are reading books and being exposed to SO MANY new words that they might not be exposed to very much within their own homes, and those moments to learn those new words are lost if students are not fully equipped to apply vocabulary strategies to crack the code to those unknown words.
+Students are reading books and being exposed to SO MANY new words that they might not be exposed to within their own homes, and those moments to learn those new words are lost if students are not fully equipped to apply vocabulary strategies to crack the code to those unknown words.

 Now, some might think that vocabulary strategies are simply context clues.
 However, vocabulary strategies include other strategies besides context clues.
 They are like a bag of tools students can pull out to crack open those unknown words.

-Tip #3 Encourage student to Use Vocabulary Strategies During Independent Reading
+Tip #3: Encourage students to Use Vocabulary Strategies During Independent Reading

 Vocabulary strategies are the means to gaining the skills needed to crack open new words during reading.
 In addition to guided reading, students should be applying the vocabulary strategies during independent reading too.
 If you do a reading workshop format, you can actually incorporate the vocabulary strategies there too.
 What is great about this is you are potentially tapping into their natural curiosity as they stumble across unknown words while reading.
 This is such an authentic, relevant way to learn new vocabulary.
 Not only that, but they are going to have a deeper understanding of what they are reading.
 It’s a two-for-one deal that you can’t beat. 😉

 Vocabulary strategies include primarily context clues, but they encompass more than that.
 Vocabulary strategies are like a tool bag that students can pull out and apply, so they can determine the meaning of unknown words.
-It includes starting from the basics of just paying attention to those unknown words on up to using dictionaries and online resources.
-Of course, some strategies are more appropriate for first grade, and some are more appropriate for third grade reading levels.
+It includes starting from the basics of just paying attention to those unknown words on up to using various context clues to using dictionaries and online resources.

 Students can show how they used a vocabulary strategy with a graphic organizer.
 Not only does this give some accountability, but it creates an environment for more critical thinking and gives room for the meaning to resonate more with them.

 Vocabulary words are meant to be reused and recognized when seen again.
-Otherwise, the words are useless to them.
 A vocabulary journal is a great tool for this purpose.
 Graphic organizers can be placed in the journal too!
-I actually sized some to fit two per a page, but you can also shrink them down some when printing to get them to fit in a composition notebook.

 Give extension activities for students to apply the words they gleaned from using vocabulary strategies.
 This way, students can revisit those words later down the road.
-This actually ties in with tip number nine.
+This actually ties in with the tip above.
 You want students reusing those vocabulary words, so have them break out their vocabulary journal for some extension activities.

 To keep students motivated with practicing those vocabulary strategies, offer incentives.
-You know how we all can get off track at times with goals we are working towards, so use a student tracker for them to track and celebrate their progress along the way.
+We are all prone to get off track with our goals, so trackers help students to stay focused with using the vocabulary strategies throughout the year.
+You can also celebrate their progress along the way when using a tracker.
 Reward them for their accomplishments.
+You can differentiate this easily, so everyone is successful with it.
+They will all make progress in their own way, so set reasonable goals for each student.
 Make it a big deal.
 Incentives need not cost a lot of money.
 The main ingredient is to make them feel special and to cheer them on.
 I also like to think this helps students to become mature adults who work toward goals and can self-monitor their progress to stay motivated.

 Make it fun.
 Engage them from the start.
 Remember, they will always remember how we made them feel more than what we said (my paraphrase of Dr. Maya Angelou).
 I set-up a fun intro where you can get into character as you introduce students to the unit with a fun script and visuals.
 It is a sure way to make them laugh some and ultimately get their interest in learning those vocabulary strategies.